pkmn/engine/docs/TESTING.md

 tool like [`hyperfine`](https://github.com/sharkdp/hyperfine) due to the need to account for the runtime overhead and warmup period required by V8 (`hyperfine --warmup` is intended to help with disk caching, not JIT warmup).
 As such, a [custom benchmark tool](`../src/tools/benchmark`) exists which can be used to run the benchmark.
-The benchmark measures how long it takes to play M playouts of N randomly generated battles, excluding any set up time and time spent warming up the JS configurations.
+The benchmark measures how long it takes to play out N randomly generated battles, excluding any set up time and time spent warming up the JS configurations.
 This benchmark scenario is useful for approximating the [Monte Carlo tree search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) use case where various battles are played out each turn to the end numerous times to determine the best course of action.